briangmilnes/APAS-AI/apas-ai/lectures/Slides490A2.md

 7. I think you'll all be AI paired programming and proving in your careers.

-8. As Mike has such a hight teaching load, I might even come back and update you on using Verus and AIs to prove APAS. :)
+8. As Mike has such a high teaching load, I might even come back and update you on using Verus and AIs to prove APAS. :)

 9. But I think the most important thing that you can take from this lecture is: